techidaily/site-fake-location/source/_posts/full-guide-to-fix-itoolab-anygo-not-working-on-motorola-edge-40-pro-drfone-by-drfone-virtual-android.md

 - Wait some time to complete the import process.
 Once done, it is now ready for use.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KKFdFHaVIJg?si=x2vLw7ty3FtHX-9T&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### How to teleport anywhere around the globe

 - Firstly download the Dr. Fone Virtual Location app.
 Though the app's current version has an old interface, the functionality is cleared from any glitches.
 The latest interface will soon be available.
 Now click on the “Virtual Location” from the options and connect your Android/ iPhone to your computer, and hit “Get Started”.